Do you want to become a successful phlebotomist?

 Even though they sound similar, and are often used interchangeably, a phlebotomy certificate and phlebotomy certification are two distinct aspects of phlebotomy training and qualifications.

-A phlebotomy certificate is basically an educational credential that is given to you when you successfully complete a phlebotomy training program.
+A phlebotomy certificate is an educational credential that is given to you when you successfully complete a phlebotomy training program.
 This certificate is provided by the training institution and serves as evidence that you have completed the required coursework and practical training in phlebotomy.

 On the other hand, a phlebotomy certification is an independent credential obtained by passing a certification exam conducted by a nationally recognized certifying organization.